ccoverstreet/Jablko/docs/getting_started.md

 ### Manual Method
 I'll add this documentation later.
 You can also just look through the database directory to figure it out. #BeingLazy

+## Installing Jablko Modules

+The primary method for installing Jablko Modules is to use the Jablko Package Manager (JPM) utility.
+To use, navigate to the root of Jablko and run `./jpm`.
+If you want to install a module, you can run `./jpm install author/repo tag module_name` to install a Jablko Module from a GitHub repository to your desired module name.
+JPM automatically will install any dependencies and update your "jablko_config.json" file.
+You can read more about JPM [here](/docs/jpm.md).

 ## Running and Using the Interface
 To run Jablko, all you need to do is run the command `./jablko` in the root of Jablko.
 To access the dashboard, open a browser and navigate to the http or https port you specified in "jablko_config.json".
 You can also use port forwarding on your router to enable access when outside your network.
 Remember that by forwarding the port, you are opening a potential attack vector to the outside world.
 As long as the modules you use don't have the capability to burn your house down (*cough* smart ovens *cough*), any potential attacks won't be able to do too much harm.
 You will need to use port forwarding (at least HTTPS only) to be able to use the GroupMe functionality of Jablko.